akosActuary/coursera_jhu_r_gacd_assignment/CodeBook.md

   - The third argument `mean` specifies the aggregation function to use when there are multiple values for a combination of the variables specified in the formula.
 In this case, mean will calculate the `mean` value for each combination of `subjectID`, `Activity`, and `variable.`
   - This code chunk will produce a new data table `fullData_dt` where the variables that were previously melted down will now be spread out as columns, with the mean values calculated for each combination of `subjectID`, `Activity`, and `variable`.

-The final results are produced with `fwrite` function and creates the tidy result in file `tidyData.txt`.
+The final results are produced with `write.table` function and creates the tidy result in file `tidyData.txt`.